Phone: (740) 363-4340

 SELECTIVE SERVICE REMINDER All 18 year-old men must register with the Selective Service.
 It’s the law.
 Register on-line at www.sss.gov

 CCP: If you are interested in taking college coursework while still attending BVHS, please carefully read this 2020 CCP INFO.
 Intent to Participate and Signature forms are due May 1st!
 Additional information is included in this CCP Presentation.

-COLLEGE 101: "Soon to be" Seniors, Click for the PowerPoint
+COLLEGE 101: "Soon to be" Seniors, Click for a PDF Presentation

 FAFSA (FREE Application for Federal Student Aid): Many universities require incoming freshmen to complete a FAFSA report to determine how much financial aid they can offer.
 We encourage all students to complete the FAFSA, regardless of if you think you will qualify for financial assistance.
 A helpful link is: https://fafsahelpoh.org